HadrienG2/parallel-histograms-bench/README.md

 ## Running the benchmarks yourself

+This was developed using Rust 1.33.
+Compatibility with older Rust versions was not checked and is likely not to reach very far in the past.

 Tune the parameters in src/lib.rs as you like, then do...

     $ cargo test --release -- --nocapture --test-threads=1